 - Are non-degree seeking

-- Completed required developmental coursework at another institution within 5 years
+- Completed required fundamental coursework at another institution within 5 years

 - Are a transient student

-COMPASS exam is untimed; (you can take as long as you require); however, students should allot two hours to complete the test.
+The COMPASS placement exam is untimed.
+You may take as long as you require.
+However, students should allot two hours to complete the test.
 Upon completion, the scores will be generated and used by your advisor for course placement.

-What if I fail to not make the required score?
+What if I fail to make the required score?

-Developmental Education courses are courses designed to strengthen students’ basic skills in reading, writing, and mathematics so that students can cope more successfully with college-level work.
-All developmental courses are numbered 099 and 100 in the college catalog.
-Students not meeting the required COMPASS score in reading, writing, and mathematics will enroll in the level of development course in which they are deficient.
-You will be required to complete and pass the associated remedial course before taking the next level college course.
+Fundamental Studies courses are courses designed to strengthen students’ basic skills in reading, writing, and mathematics so that students can cope more successfully with college-level work.
+All fundamental courses are numbered 100 in the College Catalog.
+Students not meeting the required COMPASS score in reading, writing, and mathematics will enroll in the level of fundamental course in which they are deficient.
+You will be required to complete and pass the associated fundamental course before taking the next level college course.

 How can I prepare?

-ACT COMPASS Placement tests measure the skills you have already learned in high school.
+ACT COMPASS placement tests measure the skills you have already learned in high school.
 You may need some preparation before taking the exam.
 Listed below are some sample questions broken down by subject that you may encounter.
 You can use the information below to help in your preparation prior to taking the COMPASS.
-If you need video assistance in helping your tutorial experience you can log on to videos on www.khanacademy.org for additional assistance with math or reading problems.
+If you need video assistance in helping your tutorial experience, please visit www.khanacademy.org for additional assistance with math or reading problems.

 YouTube Video Assistance for COMPASS Mathematics

-Can I take the exam before I come to orientation?
+Can I take the COMPASS placement exam before I come to Orientation?

 Yes.
-You can take the COMPASS exam prior to orientation by contacting the Counseling Advising and Testing Center (CAT) at (205) 929-1824.
-We encourage you to speak with your advisor prior to coming to orientation.
-The name of your advisor is listed on the letter in your acceptance package; call the CAT center for questions you may have.
+You can take the COMPASS placement exam prior to Orientation by contacting the Counseling Advising and Testing Center (CAT) at (205) 929-1824.
+We encourage you to speak with your advisor prior to coming to Orientation.
+The name of your advisor is listed on the letter in your acceptance package.
+If you have additional questions or concerns, please call the CAT Center and speak to an advisor.

 Parent Resources (Back to the Top)

 Parental involvement is the key to a student’s success here at Miles College.
-We encourage you to attend the one day parent orientation to prepare you to help your son or daughter succeed.
-You will learn about the financial aid process, class scheduling, campus safety, class attendance policies, the impact of academic performance on continue receipt of financial aid, the federal law protecting student information ( FERPA), waiver forms students can sign that allows you to learn about student academic performance , and meet faculty and staff.
+We encourage you to attend the Parents/Guardians and Students’ General Session to prepare you to help your son and/or daughter succeed.
+You will learn about the financial aid process, class scheduling, campus safety, class attendance policies, the impact of a student’s academic performance on retaining their Financial Aid, and the federal law that protects a student’s information.

-Students whose parents are involved in their education from orientation to graduation generally have higher grades and graduate, therefore attending orientation is very important.
-It gives you opportunities to learn more about:
+Students whose parent/guardian is involved in their education from Orientation to graduation generally have a higher cumulative grade point average during their matriculation.
+Therefore, attending Orientation is very important.
+It will give you an opportunity to learn more about:

-- How you can help with students success
+1. How you can help with your student’s success

 If you are thinking of staying overnight in the Birmingham area, a visitor’s guide can be found at http://visitbirmingham.com/

-- 1. If a student’s ACT/SAT scores are below 16 and 790 respectively they may requires to take the COMPASS placement exams.
+1. If a student’s ACT/SAT scores are below 16 and 790 respectively, they are required to take the COMPASS placement exam.
 Click HERE to learn more about the COMPASS.
-This is necessary to determine their placement in developmental course which they must pass before they pursue courses within their curriculum.
+This is necessary to determine if they will be placed in fundamental courses.
+If enrolled in fundamental courses, students must know that they must pass these perspective courses before they pursue their chosen academic discipline.

-- 2. The COMPASS closely resembles the ACT and takes and approximately two hours to complete.
+2. The COMPASS closely resembles the ACT and takes approximately two hours to complete.
 We encourage students to prepare themselves for the exam.
-Practice questions for the COMPASS are available (Click HERE for Information).
+Practice questions for the COMPASS placement exam are available (Click HERE for Information).

-- Review the to-do-checklist with your son or daughter to ensure they complete all items before they come for orientation.
-The list can be found by click HERE.
-A phone list of all campus departments that can assist you can be found at (Directory) while the campus directory is available at https://www.miles.edu/faculty.
+3. Review the to-do checklist with your son and/or daughter to ensure they complete all items before they come to Orientation.
+The list can be found by clicking HERE.
+A phone list of all campus departments that can assist you can be found at (Directory) while the campus directory is also available at https://www.miles.edu/faculty.

-- Before your son or daughter leaves home, talk to them about financial responsibility.
+4. Before your son and/or daughter leaves home, talk to them about financial responsibility.
 Remember that money borrowed for their education has to be repaid.
-The ability to budget and handle their responsibilities is a college survival skill they must learn.
+The ability to budget and handle their financial responsibilities is a college survival skill they must learn.

-- Learn more about the campus by visiting the parents link on the Miles College web page at https://www.miles.edu/
+5. Learn more about the campus by visiting the Parents’ link on the Miles College web page at https://www.miles.edu/

-- Throughout the semester, talk to your son or daughter about studying, attending classes, grades in courses, how to find help when they need it, engage with positive friends and become involved in campus events that help their development.
+6. Throughout the semester, talk to your son and/or daughter about studying, attending classes, grades in courses, how to find help and to know when they need it, the benefits of engaging with positive friends, and becoming involved with campus events that will aid in their development.

-- Develop relationships with faculty and staff.
-Get phone numbers and emails for ease of communication.
+7. Develop relationships with faculty and staff.
+Get phone numbers and email addresses for ease of communication.